 It’s easier said than done, though.
 Because progress is slow, you won’t notice it unless you consciously look out for it.

 Because progress toward a meaningful goal is probably the biggest motivator one can have.
 When you see your methods are paying dividends, you’ll gladly adopt even an uncomfortable practice.
 When I observed that I was using right pronunciation and more apt words in my conversations (that’s real progress), when I started spotting pronunciation mistakes even among news presenters without paying attention to every word they spoke, I streamlined and increased my efforts on improving my vocabulary and pronunciation.

 Without progress, I wouldn’t have been able to sustain an arduous daily practice, which seemed a breeze when I knew my methods were working.
 That’s the impact even small progress can make.

-10. You don’t need to carve out much additional time
+10. You don’t need much additional time

 It’s not easy to take out significant chunk of time out of our busy schedules.
 And you actually don’t need to.

 You can squeeze in most of your English-learning activities in the time you otherwise waste – commute, wait time, standing in queues, or speaking to people in your native language.
 It’ll take some resolve though.

 And even bigger is replacing (as much as possible) your native language with English in your day-to-day activities.
 Make English your main operating language, and you’ll practice it daily for few hours at least without even realizing.